 Our Wayfinding solution is purposefully architected so as to not capture Personally Identifiable (PII) or Personal Health Information (PHI) as defined by GDPR and HIPAA respectively.

 The exception to this is our kiosk solution which is an optional extra solution.
-If you chose to deploy our kiosk solution, physical kiosks will be deployed at your location on which end-users can enter their email address to send themselves their directions.
-Note that this feature is optional for customers and end-users, and data is not stored in our solution and can be deleted from our email service provider upon request via our DPO or automatically after 13 months.
+If you choose to deploy our kiosk solution, physical kiosks will be deployed at your location on which end-users can enter their email address to send themselves their directions.

 Additionally, Purple Wayfinding can collect other data that is categorised as being potentially personally identifiable when combined with other data: client/device MAC, journey start and end.